 William & Mary reserves the right to modify this policy at any time in its sole discretion to adapt to changing circumstances and mission needs, consistent with its commitment to maintaining a safe and healthy workplace.

-This policy shall take effect July 29, 2021 and remain in effect until June 30, 2022.VII.
+This revised policy shall take effect December 31, 2021 and remain in effect until June 30, 2022.VII.
 Related Documents

 Board of Visitor’s Resolution May 11, 2021